 - The priority review deadline for all application materials is August 15th for Spring admission

-· Fall and Summer applications received by the deadline will be considered for financial support in the form of a graduate teaching assistantship (GTA), however Spring applications will not be eligible for GTAs.
+- Fall and Summer applications received by the deadline will be considered for financial support in the form of a graduate teaching assistantship (GTA), however Spring applications will not be eligible for GTAs.
 Language proficiency is required in order to hold such an assistantship.
 For more information, visit English Proficiency for GTA's.

-· To be considered for special university fellowships and scholarships (see here), all application materials to the graduate program must be submitted no later than December 1st
+- To be considered for special university fellowships and scholarships ( Fellowship Nomination Information), all application materials to the graduate program must be submitted no later than December 1st

 Application materials submitted after the deadlines may be considered on a space-available